NUISANCEMC/tutorials/interactive/README.md

 ### NUWRO
 [NuWro](https://nuwro.github.io/user-guide/) is a neutrino event generator which is developed to be flexible and include as many theory model options as possible, reflecting the main interests of the development group.
 As so many options are configurable, many more options need to be specified to generate events.
 Documentation is available on the NuWro website: https://nuwro.github.io/user-guide/getting-started/running/

-An example script for producing 100k muon neutrino-hydrocarbon interactions for the MINERvA low energy neutrino-enhanced flux is given in `NUWRO_MINERvA_example.sh`, which uses parameters set in `MC_inputs/MINERvA_LE_numu_NUWRO_LFGRPA.params`, and can be run with the following command (which should take ~1 minute):
+An example script for producing 100k muon neutrino-hydrocarbon interactions for the MINERvA low energy neutrino-enhanced flux is given in `generation_NUWRO_example.sh`, which uses parameters set in `MC_inputs/MINERvA_LE_numu_NUWRO_LFGRPA.params`, and can be run with the following command (which should take ~1 minute):
 ```
-singularity exec nuisance_nuint2024.sif /bin/bash NUWRO_MINERvA_example.sh
+singularity exec nuisance_nuint2024.sif /bin/bash generation_NUWRO_example.sh
 ```
 Nuwro produces a small number of files which are useful for debugging, but the two files we will use here are:
 *`NUWRO_LFGRPA_MINERvA_LE_FHC_numu.root`, this is the nuwro output, which needs correct libraries to ***fully*** read, although native ROOT can probably do okay because the structure is relatively simple